opendistro/for-elasticsearch-docs/docs/troubleshoot/saml.md

 ## Check role mapping

-The Security plugin uses a standard role mapping to map a user or backend role to one or more Security roles.
+The security plugin uses a standard role mapping to map a user or backend role to one or more Security roles.

-For username, the Security plugin uses the `NameID` attribute of the SAML response by default.
+For username, the security plugin uses the `NameID` attribute of the SAML response by default.
 For some IdPs, this attribute does not contain the expected username, but some internal user ID.
 Check the content of the SAML response to locate the element you want to use as username, and configure it by setting the `subject_key`:

 ```yml
 saml: